-A big welcome back to school and I hope you have all had a lovely summer holiday.
-I am looking forward to a new year, in a brand new classroom, with lots of exciting learning opportunities ahead of us.
+A big welcome back to school and I hope you have all had a lovely holiday.
+I am looking forward to a new topic with lots of exciting learning opportunities ahead of us.

-In Maths, we will spend this term looking at place value and calculation.
-We will also look at fractions, decimals and percentages and focus on consolidating the links between them.
-The children will have chance to practise and master their addition, subtraction, multiplication and division skills.
+In Maths, we will spend this term revising calculations.
+We will also continue to look at fractions, decimals and percentages and focus on consolidating the links between them.
+The children will have chance to practise and master their addition, subtraction, multiplication and division skills and how to apple them in reasoning and problem solving scenarios.
 Please ask your child what they have been learning and encourage them to share this with you.

-In Literacy, we will be writing an adventure narrative, a non-chronological report about polar bears, a diary entry from the perspective of Captain Scott and a newspaper report about the sinking of the Titanic.
+In Literacy, we will be writing a biography, a diary entry from the perspective of a Victorian child and a non-chronological report.

 Don’t forget that the children can access Active Learn at home where they can play games and complete activities on Bug Club, Spelling and Grammar bug, and Abacus!
-They can also access ‘Times Table Rockstars’ from home to practice and improve upon their times table knowledge.
-This is a really good tool to use if your child doesn’t yet have quick recall and can be played for just a couple of minutes each day.
+They can also access ‘Times Table Rockstars’ or ‘Reflex Maths’ from home to practice and improve upon their times table knowledge.
+These are really good tools to use if your child doesn’t yet have quick recall and can be played for just a couple of minutes each day.
 I will give DoJo points out in class when children have accessed this home learning.

-Our PE days will change for this year.
-PE will now be on Tuesdays and Wednesdays.
+Our PE days will remain the same for this term.
+PE will still be on Tuesdays and Wednesdays.
 Please ensure correct kits are in school on these days.
 Kits should consist of a t-shirt, shorts/ jogging bottoms and trainers or a change of shoes.
-I will lead Invasion Games on Tuesday and Miss Wilson will lead Gymnastics on Wednesday.

 We will be continuing with our creative homework approach.
-Last year was a huge success with many pupils bringing in projects that they had completed at home and which were displayed in the school hall.
+Last term was a huge success with many pupils bringing in projects that they had completed at home and which were displayed in the school hall.
 Thank you for all your support with this.
-Our exhibition will be at the end of this term.
-I would love for your quality home learning to be displayed here so it is a great opportunity to show what you can do.
+I would love for your quality home learning to be displayed in class so it is a great opportunity to show what you can do.

 In school, children access Cracking Comprehension to enhance their reading comprehension skills.
 Ideally, children should be listened to read every day.
 We ask that children read at least three times a week.
 Please write a comment in your child's reading diary where they can earn DoJo points in class.
+This also contributes to the school Reading Race which we won last term!!!
 Any child who has not read at home will spend some of their choosing time reading with an adult.

 I am very much looking forward to the term ahead and I would like to thank you all for your support and hard work thus far.